 While both are easy to keep within your set budget, they differ in some key ways:

 - If you want to reach a broad audience, you should go with Facebook ads.
 They will help you increase brand awareness and reach new people.

 - If you’re promoting a special event, promoted posts are the better resource for you.
 Your existing followers will be the first to know (and share) your event.

 - If you want to increase the number of people who follow your Facebook page, choose Facebook ads.
 By reaching a new, broad audience, you’re likely to increase the quantity of people following your business.

 - If you want to make sure that a post isn’t lost in your followers’ News Feeds, use promoted posts and target your followers.
-This will guarantee that more of your followers see your post than if you let it deliver organically.
+This will help more of your followers see your post than if you let it deliver organically.

 Now that you have some more background on these advertising methods, let’s take a look at the best ways to use them.

 WebFX is a partner businesses trust.